A11YChi/organizer-onboarding/README.md

 ---

 ## About A11YChi
+The Chicago Digital Accessibility & Inclusive Design Meetup (A11YChi) is a community of digital professionals interested in becoming aware of, and learn more about digital accessibility and inclusive design, as it pertains to their role and work.
+We meet, on average, ten times a year, offering both local and international speakers, presenting on topics related to Digital Accessibility & Inclusive Design.
+Meetup event are free of charge and are live streamed to extend our reach.

 ### Core Values of A11YChi

 ### Background of A11YChi
+The Chicago Digital Accessibility & Inclusive Design Meetup (A11YChi) was created by Dennis Deacon (Organizer) in December 2014.
+He created it as a way to meet other digital professionals working with accessibility.
+At the time, Dennis was working at United Airlines, who was mandated by the Department of Transportation to be accessible via the Air Carriers Access Act (ACAA).

 ---
 Before proceeding, read and agree to A11YChi's [Code of Conduct (CoC)](https://github.com/A11YChi/Code-of-Conduct).
 After agreement, you'll have an onboarding buddy (OB) to guide you through the process.